mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

                                      cache file.
 A mixture of
                                      raw-text & compressed
                                      inputs are supported with autodetection.
+    --no_stdin                       do not default to reading from stdin --save_resume                    save extra state so learning can be resumed later with new data

 Raw training/testing data (in the proper plain text [[input format]]) can be passed to VW in a number of ways: